A Step-By-Step Guide to Google Tag Manager Development & Testing

 16. Amend Tag Plan:

 Review the change and document which tags or changes are now live.
-Add some notes if necessary to explain any problems you encountered and your rationale to help anyone reviewing the documentation at a later date.
+Add some notes if necessary to explain any problems you found and your rationale to help anyone reviewing the documentation at a later date.
 It will make you look good if you can instantly refer to issues in a few months or years time.

 To enrich Google Analytics data and improve data quality it’s essential to have an agreed process for Google Tag Manager development and testing.
 Using a performance framework ensures you align customer goals with key metrics.
 This in turn can be translated into an effective GTM tag plan.